A Text Classification Framework for Simple and Effective Early Depression Detection Over Social Media Streams: Experimental Evaluation

 \subsection{Implementation details}

-SS3 was manually coded in \emph{Python 2.7} using only built-in functions and data structures, e.g. a \emph{dict} to store the category's dictionary or \emph{map} and \emph{reduce} functions to (locally) simulate a \emph{MapReduce} pattern.
-Since this paper focuses on early detection, not computing nor large-scale classification, we did not perform a real \emph{MapReduce} implementation.
+SS3 was manually coded in \emph{Python 2.7} using only built-in functions and data structures, e.g. a \emph{dict} to store the category's dictionary or \emph{map} and \emph{reduce} functions to (locally) simulate a \emph{MapReduce} pattern.\footnote{We release our implementation as a Python package called PySS3~\citep{burdisso2019pyss3}.} Since this paper focuses on early detection, not computing nor large-scale classification, we did not perform a real \emph{MapReduce} implementation.
 Moreover, since in \autoref{subsec:exp-scenario2} we are also reporting the computation time taken by all the other classifiers and all of them must share the same type of implementation, implementing a \emph{MapReduce} version would not have been fair.
 Thus, all these other models were also implemented in \emph{Python 2.7}, using the \emph{sklearn} library\footnote{\href{https://scikit-learn.org/}{https://scikit-learn.org/}}, version 0.17.
 Vectorization was done with the \emph{TfidfVectorizer} class, with the standard English stop words list.
 Additionally, terms having a document frequency lower than 20 were ignored.
 Finally, classifiers were coded using their corresponding \emph{sklearn} built-in classes, e.g. \emph{LogisticRegression, KNeighborsClassifier, MultinomialNB}, etc.